compwright/authoramandabarber.com/_posts/2019-11-06-grandma-at-halloween.md

 Ten years later, I would also stand at the door on 3541 Duke St. and hand out candy to the little kids in costumes, remembering how my grandma did it and how important she found each child and how important she made them feel--how important and loved she made me feel.

 It occurs to me that I learned how to treat children, in part, from the example of my Grandma Barber.
 It was her example that taught me not to fear the aging process and the inevitability of death and decay, at least as much as it is possible not to fear these things.
 I learned that love and kindness are forever and that youth and health are not.
 Memento mori.
-I learned many of these things from her at Halloween.
+I learned many of these things from her--unaware that I was learning anything, and she unaware that her mere existence taught them--at Halloween.
 A holiday I can't stand.

 Life is funny, isn't it?